 The children will be actively involved in working with materials.
 They will first be engaged in an exploration period and then will be given different tasks and mathematical challenges.
-The year begins with sorting, patterning and recognizing number.
-The school year continues, building on these concepts with the remaining mathematical constructs woven in to daily explorations
+The school year involves building on these mathematical constructs woven in to daily explorations

 The children will be participating in a recycling program that mirrors our Strathcona County program.
 I will be asking the children to wash out their recyclables and to take their unfinished food home.
 I am encouraging the children to make it their job to put the recyclables into the correct bins at home.
 This will make the children aware and involved in taking care of the environment.
 The children will be involved in free exploration during center time and will engage in projects throughout the school year where they will investigate, explore and question ideas and events in their environment.

-The children will participate in a music program with Mrs. Grau and will participate in a moving to music program in the classroom.
+The children will participate in a music program with a music specialist.
 The children will be introduced to the art studio.
 They will be taught how to properly take care of and handle materials.
 They will be given the opportunity to work on their own art projects.
 The children will study different artists, using various mediums and art techniques.

-- Works cooperatively and respects the rights of others
+- Children Work cooperatively and respects the rights of others.

 The children will be engaged in center time where they will freely choose their centers and explore the materials creatively.The children will be given many opportunities to share and listen to the teacher and their classmates.
 They will participate in sharing circle, group story time and teacher directed lessons.